ldn-softdev/jtm/README.md

     - if currently parsed tag's value is getting closed by another tag, it means that the tag being parsed is an empty tag

- Conversion rules:
+#### Conversion rules:

  - each tag is translated into a JSON object, with a single label - name of the tag
  - all attributes go into object pairs *`label:value`*, where:
     * *`label`* is the attribute name
     * *`value`* is the attribute value
  - a value of the tag (i.e. everything between opening and closing tag) is going under the label `~value` (a default label, could be changed by user)
  - empty tags w/o attributes will be set to JSON `null` value

- A following sample illustrates html to json conversion rules:
+#### A following sample illustrates HTML to JSON conversion rules:

-- source html sample:
+- source HTML sample:
 ```
 <!DOCTYPE html>
 <html>